RANDY M. STEDMAN

 (503) 345-9456 (Cell)

 Randy Stedman is W-P-G's founding principal.
-He has 30 years of human resources experience, including 18 years in C-level, executive committee positions with mid/large organizations.
-Skilled at board and elected official communications, Randy has subject matter expertise in workplace practices, workplace investigations, organizational effectiveness, change management, executive search, labor and employee relations, compensation and benefits, performance management, and implementation of HRIS systems.
-Randy brings added value to assignments as a labor and employment lawyer with both in-house and private practice experience.
+He has 35 years of human resources and labor relations experience, including over 20 years in C-level, executive committee positions with mid/large organizations.
+Skilled at board and elected official communications, Randy has subject matter expertise in workplace practices, labor and employee relations, workplace investigations, executive search, compensation and benefits programs, performance management, change management, and implementation of HRIS systems.
+Randy brings added value to his work as a labor and employment lawyer with both in-house and private practice experience.

 Randy is known as a skilled strategist, exceptional negotiator, persuasive presenter, wise counselor, and a keen-eyed developer of talent.
-His passion is revitalization, transformation, and turnaround assignments in organizations seeking strategic contributions and operational excellence from their human resources function.
+His passion is revitalization, transformation, and turnaround assignments in organizations seeking strategic contributions and operational excellence.

-Randy has expertise across a broad array of industries, including utilities, software development and IT, retailing, business process outsourcing, professional services and financial services organizations.
+Randy has experience in a broad array of industries, including public transit, electric utilities, software development and IT, retailing, business process outsourcing, professional services, financial services, and higher eduction organizations.

 RECENT SAMPLE ENGAGEMENTS